 “Why do you enjoy being stepped on so much?” she asked.

-“Hey, I’m not a masochist,” he sighed.
+“Hey, I’m not a masochist.”
+He sighed.
 “But in order to create a better world, you need to be willing to make a few sacrifices.”
-He turned his attention back to the square and back to Olive.
+He turned his attention back to the square, then back to Olive.

-She didn’t respond and instead followed his gaze to Olive.
+The woman didn’t respond and instead followed his gaze to the Ariesian prince.
 “Is he really one then?”

 “Yup,” Claire affirmed with a thin smile, resting his cheek on his fist.
 “He’s like—”